Quantify what can be done to reach envisioned interconnection experience

-Better understand how new technologies can increase the grid’s ability to host solar energy and other renewables in Minnesota
+Better understand how new technologies can increase the grid’s ability to host solar energy and other renewables

 MN Solar Pathways is funded by the U.S. Department of Energy’s Solar Energy Technologies Office.

 Led by the Minnesota Department of Commerce, core partners in the project include the Center for Energy and Environment, Clean Energy Resource Teams, Clean Power Research, and the Great Plains Institute.
 In addition, the three-year project includes stakeholders from electric utilities, the solar industry, local units of government, corporations with sustainability goals, and nonprofit representatives.
-Through a collaborative stakeholder process, MN Solar Pathways seeks is to build consensus for sustainable solar development strategies modeled specifically for Minnesota.
+Through a collaborative stakeholder process, MN Solar Pathways seeks to build consensus for sustainable solar development strategies modeled specifically for Minnesota.